damianavila/RISE/doc/customize.md

 identical, so it is possible to use the configurator as some sort of an online reference manual, as it describes each and every setting.

 ### Local setting vs hosted infrastructure

 At this point you need to be aware that:

-* settings changed through the configurator or JSON files - are stored on your own file system, typically in your home directory, and so are only be applicable to people using this notebook server;
+- settings changed through the configurator or JSON files - are stored on your own file system, typically in your home directory, and so are only be applicable to people using this notebook server;
   generally it is used for user preferences or such.

-* *a contrario* settings embedded in a specific notebook's metadata will be applicable to all users that get their hands on that notebook, even if they end up in a mybinder instance via github.
+- _a contrario_ settings embedded in a specific notebook's metadata will be applicable to all users that get their hands on that notebook, even if they end up in a mybinder instance via github.

-****
+---

 ## Keyboard shortcuts and Jupyter actions